Investigating Test Overfitting on SWE-bench: Discussion

-Figure~\ref{fig:coverage} compares the coverage between unbiased code patches~(both white-box and black-box tests pass) and overfitted patches for Claude-3.7.
-Note that the tests are generated by e-Otter++ and the code patches are from Agentless.
+\paragraph{Coverage for Overfitted Sample} We compare the coverage between unbiased code patches~(both~$t_\textrm{gen}$ and $t_\textrm{gold}$ pass) and overfitted patches for Claude-3.7.
 The median for unbiased patches is~1, while for overfitted patches it is less than~0.8.
 Also, the mean coverage is higher for unbiased patches~(0.95 vs.\ 0.9).
-These results indicate that even though both unbiased and overfitted patches pass the white-box test, overfitted patches have lower coverage.
+These results indicate that even though both unbiased and overfitted patches pass observed tests~$t_\textrm{gen}$, overfitted patches have lower coverage.
+Execution coverage or static analysis might be used as a warning against overfitting early during patch generation, without relying on hidden golden tests.
+We leave this for future work.